nickdurbin/sprint-challenge-advanced-react/ANSWERS.md

 - [ ] Why would you use class component over function components (removing hooks from the question)?
+    If we remove hooks from the equation, then class components are used for state management and to deal with component life cycle events.
+Functional components are pure components that do not handle any of the state of the application.
 - [ ] Name three lifecycle methods and their purposes.
+    We can look at the componentWillUnmount, render, componentDidMount.
+Render is the only method that is not optional out of the group and renders the application.
+It survives through the mounting and updating phases of a components life cycle.
+The componentDidMount is after creation of the component and when the component is mounted, which happens only one time during the life of a component.
+This process can be repeated.
+The componentWillUnmount helps to remove any unnecessary side effects or clear any code and happens right before the death of the component.
+This also happens only one time and can be repeated if the cycle begins anew.
 - [ ] What is the purpose of a custom hook?
+    A custom hook is a beautiful tool that helps keep code more DRy and allows a program to become more powerful.
+We can nest other custom hooks and manage functions in state with custom hooks.
+It really is an impressive tool for resuable code.
 - [ ] Why is it important to test our apps?
+    Testing is always important for software or any tool.
+We want our code/program to be scalable and testing will allow us to scale appropriately without any major issues.
+We test functionality of components/functions/expected outcomes and edge cases.
+This just assures the customer/user gets a piece of software that really is secure and without bugs.